Android-for-Python/Camera4Kivy/README.md

     class QRReader(Preview, CommonGestures):
 ```

 That package's gesture callbacks, and an annotation location test are used to initiate some action.
-In this case open a webbrowser based on a URL in a QR code, and a long press or mouse double click inside the box drawn around the QR code.
+In this case open a web browser based on a URL in a QR code, and a long press or mouse double click inside the box drawn around the QR code.

 ```python
     def cg_long_press(self, touch, x, y):